Schulte Subaru gifts dream car to long-time employee

 Over the 23 years, Glenn has grown to be like family.
 So, Mike’s father, Terry Schulte, thought it was time to show Glenn some appreciation.

-Schulte said, “Dad came up one day and says, ‘You know how Glen has been obsessed about a Camero his whole life?’
+Schulte said, “Dad came up one day and says, ‘You know how Glen has been obsessed about a Camaro his whole life?’
 He goes, ‘Let’s find him one and give it to him.’”

-So after months of planning and keeping it under wraps, Glen was surprised with a black and white Camero.
+So after months of planning and keeping it under wraps, Glen was surprised with a black and white Camaro.

 “Just to see that, it kind of all hit me at once.
 Just, wow, you know?
 Overwhelming with every emotion you could think of,” said Glen.